Visiting professorship & visiting lectureship

-German higher education institutions advertise for experienced researchers to improve the range of teaching and introduce new subject emphases within departments.
-As an international researcher you can teach and research for one or several semesters at a German university.
+German universities advertise for experienced researchers to improve the range of teaching and introduce new subject emphases within departments.
+And they do so with considerable success: by international standards, German universities score above average when it comes to international networking and especially in terms of their international scientific personnel.
+As an international researcher you can teach and research for one or several semesters at a German higher education institution.

 © DAAD/Jan Zappner